Looking for a foreclosure or REO property in ?

 What's an REO?

-REO's or Real Estate Owned are properties which have completed the foreclosure process which the bank or mortage company currently possesses.
-This differs from real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-You must also be ready to pay with cash in hand.
-And on top of all that, you'll receive the property totally as is.
-That might comprise existing liens and even current occupants that need to be thrown out.
+REO is short for Real Estate Owned.
+These are homes which have completed the foreclosure process and are currently possessed by the bank or mortgage company.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+The buyer must also be prepared to pay with cash in hand.
+And on top of all that, you'll accept the property entirely as is.
+That possibly could include prevailing liens and even current occupants that need to be thrown out.

-A REO, conversely, is a much neater and attractive option.
-The REO property did not find a buyer during foreclosure auction.
-Now the lender owns it.
-The lender will take care of the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from typical disclosure requirements.
-For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to tell you about any defects of which they are aware.
+A REO, by contrast, is a more tidy and attractive transaction.
+The REO property was unable to find a buyer during foreclosure auction.
+Now the bank owns it.
+The bank will deal with the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from normal disclosure requirements.
+For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that normally requires sellers to reveal any defects of which they are informed.

 Are REO's a bargain in Bucklin?

-It's sometimes presume that any REO must be a good buy and an opportunity for easy money.
-This isn't necessarily true.
-You have to be cautious about buying a REO if your intent is make a profit.
-While it's true that the bank is usually anxious to sell it fast, they are also strongly interested to get as much as they can for it.
+It is sometimes though that any REO must be a bargain and an chance for easy money.
+This usually isn't true.
+You have to be prudent about buying a REO if your intent is profit from the sell.
+While it's true that the bank is typically anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 There are bargains with potential to make money, and many people do very well buying foreclosures.
-Still there are also many REO's that are not good buys and may not be money makers.
+But there are also many REO's that are not good buys and may not be money makers.

-Most lenders have a REO department that you'll work with while buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for receiving offers.
-Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.
+Most banks have a REO department that you'll work with while buying a REO property from them.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for getting offers.
+Since banks typically sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and terminate the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've made your offer, you can expect the bank to make a counter offer.
-From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be contending with a process that usually involves multiple people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've made your offer, you can expect the bank to counter offer.
+Then it will be your decision whether to accept their counter, or offer a counter to the counter offer.
+Understand, you'll be working with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.